Null-free False Discovery Rate Control Using Decoy Permutations: Simulation Studies

 Three different approaches to FDRs were compared, including the Bayes method \citep{storey2002direct, storey2003positive, storey2004strong}, the empirical Bayes method \citep{efron2001empirical, efron2002empirical, efron2008microarrays} and our target-decoy approach.
 The Bayes method and the empirical Bayes method are among the most remarkable multiple testing methods.
 To compare the power of these methods, we rejected the hypotheses against the specified FDR control level $\alpha$.
 The rejection threshold, $s$, for the Bayes method was set as the largest $p$-value such that $q$-value($s$) is no more than $\alpha$ \citep{storey2002direct, storey2003positive}.
 The rejection threshold, $s$, for the empirical Bayes method was set as the minimum $z$-value such that Efdr($s$) is no more than $\alpha$, where Efdr($s$) is the expected fdr of hypotheses with $z$-values no smaller than $s$ \citep{efron2007size, efron2004large}.
 Specifically, the R packages "locfdr" version 1.1-8 \citep{efron2004large}, and "qvalue" version 2.4.2 \citep{storey2003statistical} were used.
 Each simulation experiment was repeated for 1000 times.
 We calculated the mean number of rejected hypotheses to evaluate the power of each method.
 The FDRs of rejected hypotheses were calculated by the means of false discovery proportions (FDPs).
 Note that the variance of the mean of FDPs of 1000 repetitions is one thousandth of the variance of FDPs.
 We also estimated the standard deviation of the mean of FDPs from the sample standard deviation of FDPs.

-The $p$-values of the Bayes method and the $z$-values of the empirical Bayes method were calculated with the Student's $t$-test, Wilcoxon rank sum test, the Student's $t$-test with permutation, or the Student's $t$-test with bootstrap.
-For the permutation and bootstrap methods, we sampled the cases and the controls for each test, calculated the $z$-values for sampled data by $t$-test, and calculated the $p$-values with the null distribution of pooled $z$-values \citep{xie2005note,liu2014phase}.
-For the bootstrap method, the resampling was within the groups.
-The sampling number of permutations was set as 10 \citep{efron2012large} and that of bootstrap was set as 200.
+The $p$-values of the Bayes method and the $z$-values of the empirical Bayes method were calculated with the Student's $t$-test, Wilcoxon rank sum test or the Student's $t$-test with permutation.
+For the permutation method, we sampled the cases and the controls for each test, calculated the $z$-values for sampled data by $t$-test, and calculated the $p$-values with the null distribution of pooled $z$-values \citep{xie2005note,liu2014phase}.
+The sampling number of permutations was set as 10 \citep{efron2012large}.

 For our target-decoy approach, the cases and the controls of each test were permuted for 49 times or only once, and the $t$-values and the test statistics of the Wilcoxon rank sum test were used.
 We did the one-permutation experiments where little information about the null distributions was revealed to demonstrate that our approach does not rely on the null distribution.
-Because the permutation is performed inherently in our target-decoy approach, the extra permutation and bootstrap are unnecessary.
+Because the permutation is performed inherently in our target-decoy approach, the extra permutation is unnecessary.

 We will use abbreviations to represent the experiments.
-For example, \emph{Bayes,permutation,\\Normal,10\%,$\rho = 0.8$} represents the simulation experiment where the Bayes method combined with the pooled permutation is used, the random variables follow the normal distribution, the proportion of false null hypotheses is $10\%$ and the correlation values are 0.8.
+For example, \emph{Bayes,permutation,Normal,10\%,$\rho = 0.8$} represents the simulation experiment where the Bayes method combined with the pooled permutation is used, the random variables follow the normal distribution, the proportion of false null hypotheses is $10\%$ and the correlation values are 0.8.
 For our target-decoy approach, \emph{$t$-value,49,Gamma,1\%} represents the simulation experiment where the $t$-value is used as the score, 49 permutations are performed for each test, the random variables follow the gamma distribution and the proportion of false null hypotheses is as low as $1\%$.